Valentine's Day Gifts Based on How Long You've Been Dating

 True story: You're at the point where you're serious and you know this person, personally.
 So feel free to spend some dough and get them something you know fits their specific taste.

+This richly-hued palette will become your lover's new go-to for going out!
+With over 18 stunning shades in a magnitude of finishes, there will be endless options for your endless dates together.

+She'll put her heart on her sleeve (literally) with this cozy AF pullover that's perfect for the season.

-This person might just be you're person for life, so trust when we say that an intimate, nicer-than-average gift is totally appropriate.
+This person might just be your person for life, so trust when we say that an intimate, nicer-than-average gift is totally appropriate.

+Elegant meets artsy with this unique heart pendant with a subtle shimmer.

+Flirty meets fun with this heart-patterned pajama set that'll keep you cozy and cuddly on Cupid's big day.

 Not to go there, but you wouldn't be surprised if you were going to marry this person.
 And that's exactly why an expensive-but-sweet Vday gift is fitting this year.